gigaj0ule/system42/README.md

 It allows you to run multiple threads and call both
 ST HAL and arduino bindings.

-It has a bootloader that lets you flash new code over USB.
+It has a BIOS that lets you flash new code over
+USB so you don't need a special programmer.

 You can do tons of awesome stuff in 5k of ram.
 Honestly it's the best thing ever.
 No really,